mzstanisic/canvas-data-integration/README.md

 - establish requirements.txt

 ### Project Structure
-Try something like thiS (view in edit mode):
+Try something like this (view in code view, not preview):

 canvas_data_project/
 │